conradakunga/Blog/_posts/2026-05-13-formatting-columns-using-csvhelper-in-c-net.md

 var spies = faker.Generate(15);
 ```

-We then use the code from the last example to generate a CSV.
+We then use the code from the previous example to generate a CSV file.

 First, our `ClassMap`: